laittg/intern3-chat/docs/SUPERMEMORY.md

 - Adds two tools the model can call when enabled:
   - `add_memory`: Persist content with optional metadata for future recall.
   - `search_memories`: Semantic retrieval of previously stored content, optionally filtered.
-- Scopes all memory operations to the current user via container tags.
+- Scopes all memory operations to the current user and active folder via container tags.

 ## Where It’s Implemented
 - Tools and client usage: `convex/lib/tools/supermemory.ts`
   - Creates a Supermemory client with the user’s decrypted API key.
-  - `add_memory`: builds `containerTags` including `userId`, plus optional `category:` and `tag:` entries; writes via `client.memories.add`.
+  - `add_memory`: builds `containerTags` including `userId`, an automatic project tag derived from the thread (or `tag:project:none`), plus optional `category:`/`tag:` entries; writes via `client.memories.add`.
-  - `search_memories`: queries via `client.search.execute` with the same tag scheme; maps results to a compact structure.
+  - `search_memories`: queries via `client.search.execute` with the same scoped tag scheme; maps results to a compact structure.
 - Toolkit registration: `convex/lib/toolkit.ts`
-  - Registers the Supermemory adapter; tools are exposed only if the chat enables the `"supermemory"` ability.
+  - Registers the Supermemory adapter; tools are exposed only if the chat enables the `"supermemory"` ability and now receive `threadContext` so adapters can infer project scope.
+- Toolkit wiring to chats: `convex/chat_http/post.route.ts`
+  - Looks up the current thread, builds `threadContext` `{ threadId, projectId }`, and passes it to `getToolkit` so Supermemory can scope by folder automatically.
 - Prompt wiring: `convex/chat_http/prompt.ts`
   - When `supermemory` is enabled, the system prompt explains the available memory tools and when to use them.
 - Settings, storage, and key handling: `convex/settings.ts`, `convex/schema/settings.ts`